Single-Head Attention in High Dimensions: A Theory of Generalization, Weights Spectra, and Scaling Laws: Asymptotics of train and test error

+We formulate the result as a claim rather than a theorem, as its complete proof would require a substantial technical development that closely follows standard arguments from high-dimensional inference.
+We present a proof sketch highlighting the key steps in Appendix~\ref{app:result1}.
+All components of the argument rely on established techniques from random matrix theory and approximate message passing.
+Additionally, we stress that we evaluated condition Eq.~\eqref{eq:replicon} numerically for all cases shown in the plots, and we found that it was always satisfied.

-To illustrate our results, in all the figures we will focus on the \textit{Marchenko-Pastur (MP) target} case, where the weights $S_0$ are such that the limiting distribution satisfies $\mu_0(x) = \sqrt{\kappa_0} \mu_{\rm M.P.}(\sqrt{\kappa_0} x)$, where $\mu_{\rm M.P.}$ is the Marchenko-Pastur distribution \citep{marchenko1967distribution} with parameter $0 < \kappa_0 < 1$, and $Q_0 = 1 + \kappa_0$.
-For example, this is the case in which the target attention matrix has the form $S_0 = W_0W_0^T / \sqrt{m_0d}$, where $W_0 \in \bbR^{d \times m_0}$ has i.i.d. components extracted from a distribution with zero mean and unit variance, and $\kappa_0 = m_0 / d = \text{rank}(S_0)/d$.
-We believe that the overall phenomenology we showcase here is valid qualitatively for generic $S_0$ with $\text{rank}(S_0) = \kappa_0 / d$ and positive eigenvalues bounded away from the origin.
+To illustrate our results, in this Section we focus on the \textit{Marchenko-Pastur (MP) target} case, where the weights $S_0$ are such that the limiting distribution satisfies $\mu_0(x) = \sqrt{\kappa_0} \mu_{\rm M.P.}(\sqrt{\kappa_0} x)$, where $\mu_{\rm M.P.}$ is the Marchenko-Pastur distribution \cite{marchenko1967distribution} with normalized rank $0 < \kappa_0 < 1$, and $Q_0 = 1 + \kappa_0$.
+For example, this is the case in which the target attention matrix has the form $S_0 = W_0W_0^T / \sqrt{p_0d}$, where $W_0 \in \bbR^{d \times m_0}$ has i.i.d. components extracted from a distribution with zero mean and unit variance, and $\kappa_0 = p_0 / d = \text{rank}(S_0)/d$.
+We believe that the overall phenomenology we showcase here is valid qualitatively for generic $S_0$ with $\text{rank}(S_0) = \kappa_0 d$ and positive eigenvalues bounded away from the origin.
 Additionally, we consider the case of matched softmax temperatures $\beta = \beta_0=1$ (noticing that a mismatch in temperatures can always be reabsorbed in a rescaling of the regularization).
-Appendix \ref{app:more} provides some discussion of the dependence on the temperature and the number of tokens.
+Appendix \ref{app:more} provides some discussion of the dependence on the regularization $\lambda$, the temperature $\beta$ and the number of tokens $T$.